-The Project is located within portions of the cities of Solana Beach, Del Mar, and San Diego, as depicted on Figure 1.
-The Project study area begins at Solana Beach Station in the north and ends at the Sorrento Valley Station in the south.
-The study area is generally bounded to the west by the Pacific Ocean and to the east by Interstate 5 (I-5).
+The Project is located within portions of the cities of Del Mar and San Diego, as depicted on Figure 1.
+The Project study area begins at the future Special Events Platform that will be constructed as part of the San Dieguito Double Track Project in the north and ends at the Sorrento Valley Station in the south.
+The study area is generally bounded to the west by the Pacific Ocean and to the east by I-5.